 We involve all children in many engaging activities to ensure that effective learning is taking place in and around the school grounds.
 Learning through play and physical activity are key and the children have access to plenty of play areas at Twynham Primary School.
 We plan trips and educational visits to bring topics and learning to life by creating wider experiences and learning as part of the local community.

 By learning in this way we are creating unique and enjoyable experiences, helping to promote independence, healthy lifestyles, resilience, inventiveness and resourcefulness, and to support creativity.
 This approach helps to develop problem-solving skills, co-operation and turn-taking.
 It promotes a sense of well-being and the confidence to try out new ideas back in the classroom.

 We encourage an atmosphere in which friendship, caring, sharing and awareness of others is consistently highlighted.
 All children have a ‘voice’ and they know that they will be listened to by staff.
 The children’s achievements in all areas of school life are celebrated in different ways.
 These include:

 - Star of the Day

 At Linwood School and Woodford Campus, we appreciate that each child is an individual with specific needs.
 We therefore assess children against their needs and celebrate progress wherever it may be.
 We are assessing how well your child is doing all the time so we can guide their next steps.
-Within the school we have systems to monitor and record their progress and we share these with you and the children through Progress Files, Personalised Learning Plans, Reading Records, Annual Reviews and at parent/teacher meetings.
+Within the school we have systems to monitor and record their progress and we share these with you and the children through pupil workbooks, our online learning journal Evidence for Learning, Personalised Learning Plans, Reading Records, Annual Reviews and at parent/teacher meetings.
 Some children will also have Sensory Profiles and Speech and Language reports which are shared with you.